metalbear-co/mirrord-intellij/README.md

 - Feel free to join to our [Discord channel](https://discord.gg/metalbear) if you need help using mirrord, or if you encounter an issue while using the extension.
-- Check our open issues for [the VSCode extension](https://github.com/metalbear-co/mirrord-intellij/issues) and [mirrord's core code](https://github.com/metalbear-co/mirrord/issues), and 👍 react to any that you would like to see addressed.
+- Check our open issues for [the IntelliJ extension](https://github.com/metalbear-co/mirrord-intellij/issues) and [mirrord's core code](https://github.com/metalbear-co/mirrord/issues), and 👍 react to any that you would like to see addressed.
 - Before submitting a pull request for new features, please take a look at [mirrord's contributing guide](https://github.com/metalbear-co/mirrord/blob/main/CONTRIBUTING.md).